ER-DEF-CTF-Erronkak-sortzen/er-def-ctf-zerbitzuen-garapena-eta-hedapena-lunanue/roses/README.md

 - SSH: User 'blue' exists in roses_ssh docker.
 - SSH: /etc/sshd_config file from roses_ssh docker has not been changed.
 - WEB: /usr/local/apache2/htdocs/index.html file's content from roses_web docker has not been changed.
-- WEB: /usr/local/apache2/htdocs/rosesarered.png file's content from roses_web docker has not been changed.
 - WWW: /usr/local/apache2/htdocs/index.html file's content from roses_www docker has not been changed.
 - WWW: /usr/local/apache2/htdocs/flaggy.php file's content from roses_www docker has not been changed.
 - WWW: Permissions of the file 'usr/local/apache2/htdocs/rosesarered.txt' has not been changed.

 # How to solve the vulnerability
  - Change the owner of the rosesarered.txt to root user.
+ - Change the image rosesarered.png in roses_web